 Note: Republicans and Democrats include independents and others who "lean" toward the parties.
 Respondents who gave other responses or who did not give an answer not shown.
 Source: Survey conducted Oct.
 1-13, 2019.
-"U.S. Public Views on Climate and Energy"

 Democrats in recent years.
 (Support for coal mining has gone down among both parties since 2016.
 See the Appendix for details.)
+[ADD HYPERLINK]

 While Democratic views about these energy sources tend to be fairly consistent across generational and gender lines, Republican views are not.
 GOP Baby Boomer and older generations are more supportive of expanding offshore drilling, coal mining and hydraulic fracturing than are Millennial and Gen Z Republicans.
 In addition, Republican men are more likely to favor expanding fossil fuel energy sources, especially hydraulic fracturing, than women who identify with or lean toward the GOP.
 (See the Appendix for details.)
+[ADD HYPERLINK]